jgnewman/hart/README.md

 Hart tries to avoid doing too many unexpected things behind the scenes.
 As such, updating your application is synchronous by default.
 This means that if you inject data into a pipe multiple times in quick succession (if you have some process that triggers a sequence of changes, for example), the DOM will update in response to each change.

 This may not be what you want, given that a Hart app is supposed to be declarative and purely functional.
-What would be really nice would be the ability to amalgamate all the data changes created within a single event loop and trigger a DOM update only once with a final value.
+What would be really nice would be the ability to combine all the data changes created within a single event loop and trigger a DOM update only once with a final value.

 To do this, just use the `asyncPipe` function instead of the `pipe` function.
 You don't need to change anything else about your application.
-Assuming you haven't hacked any non-functional code into it, everything should work the same way, but you'll be re-rendering a lot less frequently.
+Assuming you haven't hacked any non-functional code into it (which you shouldn't have!), everything should work the same way, but you'll be re-rendering a lot less frequently.

 ```javascript
 import {